COVID-19 in Arkansas: Upsurge of cases continue, Gov. Hutchinson urges precautions - NewsBreak

 Data from the Arkansas Department of Health show the number of active cases in the state increased by 3,090 in 24 hours, making the total number of active cases 21,734.
 The ADH reported 3,957 new cases from the previous day, pushing the total number of COVID-19 cases since the beginning of the pandemic to 566,486.

-The figures reported on Friday show there are now 9,148 Arkansans who have died because of COVID-19, an increase of 17 from the previous day.Arkansas Crime Lab identify remains found in car tied to 23-year-old missing persons case in Pope County
+The figures reported on Friday show there are now 9,148 Arkansans who have died because of COVID-19, an increase of 17 from the previous day.COVID-19 in Arkansas: 4,000+ COVID-19 deaths since beginning of pandemic

 According to the ADH, there are now 625 patients hospitalized with COVID-19, rising by 40 from the day before.
 The data show 103 patients currently on ventilators, 1 less than the previous day.